dennisschoepf/kubernetes-admin-certification/notes/introduction-to-cloud-infrastructure-technologies.md

-# Kubernetes Admin Certification

-## Courses

-### Introduction to Cloud Infrastructure Technologies (LFS151)
+# Introduction to Cloud Infrastructure Technologies (LFS151)

-#### Deployment Models
+## Deployment Models

 - Private: Only for one organization, hosted/managed externally or internally, e.g. with OpenStack
 - Public: Open for anyone, AWS/Azure/GCP/...
 - Hybrid: e.g. storage of sensitive information in private, public services on public cloud